-Sexual harassment is defined in the Employment Equality Act as any form of unwanted verbal, non-verbal or physical conduct of a sexual nature.
-And that such conduct has the purpose or effect of violating a person’s dignity and creating an intimidating, hostile, degrading, humiliating or offensive environment for the person.
+Sexual harassment is defined in the Employment Equality Acts 1998-2015 as any form of unwanted verbal, non-verbal or physical conduct of a sexual nature which has the purpose or effect of violating a person’s dignity and creating an intimidating, hostile, degrading, humiliating or offensive environment for the person.

 The survey focused exclusively on people’s experience of unwanted sexual behaviour at work, rather than measuring the scale of the problem.
 We know from international studies that around 1 in 3 working women will experience sexual harassment in the workplace over the course of their working life.
 The purpose of the Congress survey was to gain a deeper understanding of workers’ experience - the type of incident, the perpetrator and location, the barriers to reporting, and the impact sexual harassment has on the lives of those affected.

 For instance, the Christmas party has long been identified as the most common off-site location of workplace sexual harassment, and this is borne out in our survey.
 However, the extent of unwanted sexual behaviour from colleagues taking place online also reported points to a growing problem in the modern workplace.
 One in five (20 per cent) of the most recent incident experienced by respondents had taken place at a work-related social event.
 One in seven (14 per cent) had taken place on the phone, by email or over social media.

 We asked respondents to select from several options the type of sexual harassment they had experienced and allowed them to select more than one option in recognition of the fact they might have had multiple experiences.